clipperhouse/netlify/content/about.md

 For now, I am looking for interesting people to meet and collaborate with.
 Ideas:

 - Data science, and NLP in particular.
 I see opportunities for turning unstructured text into humane applications.
-- Fixing niche problems.
+- Fixing niche problems with domain experts.
 There is a remarkable amount of friction/entropy within industries and across systems, that people will pay to fix.

 ### Engineering Manager

-Most recently, I was Engineer Manager at Stack Overflow, overseeing the team building the Talent product.
+Most recently, I was Engineering Manager at Stack Overflow, overseeing the team building the Talent product.
 I have a lot to say about building and managing product teams.
 Hiring and performance evaluation are specialties.

 ### Developer

-I like Go and C#, and and high-performance fast web applications.
+I like Go and C#, and high-performance fast web applications.
 I am currently working on a tokenizer and lemmatizer in Go, called [Jargon](https://github.com/clipperhouse/jargon).
 I built [Stack Overflow tag correlations](/stack-correlations/).

 ### Explainer